udellc/Vibrosonics/README.md

 translating audio into the haptic range: audio signal processing, audio analysis and finally audio synthesis.
 We utilize a few libraries to achieve this.
 The first is AudioLab, which helps in signal processing and additive synthesis.
-The second is Fast4ierwhich is used to perform the Fast Fourier Transform (FFT).
+The second is Fast4ier, which is used to perform the Fast Fourier Transform (FFT).
 Finally, we use the AudioPrism library to analyze the frequency spectrum obtained from the FFT result.